itripathiharsh/Sentiment_Analysis/README.md

 pip install -r requirements.txt

 Set up your environment variables:
 Create a file named .env in the project root.
 This file will hold your secret keys.
-The .gitignore file is already configured to prevent this file from being uploaded to GitHub.
+The .gitignore file is already configured

-Open the .env file and add your Hugging Face API token:

-HUGGING_FACE_API_KEY="your_actual_hf_token_here"

-(Note: To run the app locally with the Firestore database, you would also need to set up a Google Cloud service account key.
-See the App.py file for details on the required credentials.)

-Usage
-To run the web application locally, execute the following command:

-streamlit run App.py

-Open your web browser and navigate to the local address provided (usually http://localhost:8501).